Tiberiu02/chess-meister/README.md

 # chess-meister
 Chess AI written in C++

-It reads the table from __table.in__, computes a move using a heavily optimized version of minimax, then writes the new table to __table.out__
+It reads the table from __table.in__, computes a move using a heavily optimized version of minimax with a depth of 7, then writes the new table to __table.out__

 ## Table fromat
 A table is a matrix of 8 rows and 8 collumns, the rows are separated by _'\n'_-s and the elements on a row are separated by spaces.
 A matrix cell consists in 2 characters.
 The second stays for who owns the piece in that cell('0' for white or '1' for black) while the first stays for what piece is in that cell: